-Beverage menus will be similar both upstairs and downstairs, but upstairs will offer a full cocktail menu, Nunheimer said.
+Beverage menus are similar both upstairs and downstairs, but upstairs offers a full cocktail menu, Nunheimer said.
 There will be a rotating draft program featuring all local brews.

 Nunheimer said the restaurant and bar will not offer standard reservations, but parties with more than six people are encouraged to email email@example.com for guaranteed seating.